What is Partial Discharge?

 Partial Discharge (PD) is an electrical discharge.
 This happens when the space between two conducting electrodes are not bridged entirely.
 The discharge may be in a gas-filled void in a solid insulating material, in a gas bubble in a liquid insulator, or around an electrode in a gas.

-Partial discharge is known as the predominant cause of long-term degradation and eventual failure of electrical insulation.
+PD is known as the predominant cause of long-term degradation and eventual failure of electrical insulation.
 As a result, its measurement is standard procedure in the factory testing of many types of high voltage equipment.
 Also, partial discharge activity can be tested for or monitored on in-service equipment to warn against pending insulation failure.

 How does Partial Discharge Occur?